erlang/erlide_kernel/README.md

 - launch the projects' code and interact with it (debug, trace, profile)
 - launch, examine and interact with Erlang nodes

 The API will be accessible via the network, using serialized Erlang terms, but in the future a REST API could be useful (for clients that don't talk Erlang).
+[Detailed API description](API.md).
 Parts of the API will be asynchronous, so that progress information and partial results can be returned to the client when available; these parts will be marked as such.

-The API is meant to be generic i.e. without Eclipse-related leaking abstractions, but we might borrow some of the concepts (like for example, the workspace as a container for several projects).
+The API is meant to be generic i.e. without Eclipse-related leaky abstractions, but we might borrow some of the concepts (like for example, the workspace as a container for several projects).

 ## Notes